Skip to content

 Direct Coaching Fees:

-Those numbers vary based on coach experience, specialization (general marketing vs niche expertise like SEO or conversion optimization), engagement length, and level of access (weekly calls vs on-demand support).
+Those numbers vary based on coaching experience, specialization (general marketing vs niche expertise like SEO or conversion optimization), engagement length, and level of access (weekly calls vs on-demand support).

 Hidden Cost #1: Marketing Tools and Software

-Your coach will recommend tools for marketing operations.
+Your coach will likely recommend tools for marketing operations.
 Budget $200-500/month minimum for a basic marketing stack:

-Over a 6-month coaching engagement, that's $1,200-3,000 in software expenses that aren't included in your coaching invoice.
+Over a 6-month coaching engagement, that's about $1,200-3,000 in software expenses not included in your coaching invoice.

 Hidden Cost #2: Implementation Time